Charleston Sonatina Festival

 IV Late Intermediate (Magrath levels 7-8)

-purchase a copy at Amazon, or are encouraged to contact Festival organizers before the registration deadline to learn the Magrath level for their student’s piece.
+Jane Magrath’s books Piano Literature for Teaching and Performance and A Pianist’s Guide to Standard Teaching & Performance Literature contains descriptions of and difficulty levels for most music used by piano teachers.
+Teachers who do not have access to these guides may purchase a copy at Amazon and here, or are encouraged to contact Festival organizers before the registration deadline to learn the Magrath level for their student’s piece.

 In the rare event that a student’s selected movement does not appear in Magrath’s Pianist’s Guide, the teacher is